darknoon/fluid-notebook/NOTES.md

   rejected promise not handled within 1 second: TypeError: o.postMessage is not a function

 - `output-renderer` branch is very broken.
 Changing cell status quickly causes window to lock up.

   - solution: only make the output once for a cell, change output via `postMessage()` instead

+- There is a bit of a catch-22 with output cells: when you load them, preloads[] seem to not be loaded yet (I added my function to the document)

 ### misc